-Watch this Mongabay video to learn more about this industry, its environmental impacts, and what consumers and the industry can do to make it more sustainable:
+Watch this video to learn more about the palm oil industry and its environmental impacts.
+Learn what consumers and the industry can do to make palm oil more sustainable.

 - Give some examples of products that contain palm oil.
 Why is palm oil such a useful oil?

 - Which continent are oil palms native to?

 - Which two countries currently produce more than 80% of the world’s palm oil?

 - What type of habitat is removed for palm oil plantations?